Last updated on November 12, 2025

 Competitive Legacy and Events

-Competitive outlets for Legacy have dwindled over the last decade.
-The future looked bright for the format at one point, but Star City Games cut their support for Legacy on their Open circuit in 2015 and there were fewer and fewer Legacy GPs as the years went on.
+Competitive outlets for Legacy have dwindled.
+The future looked bright for the format at one point, but Star City Games cut their support for Legacy on their Open circuit in 2015 and there are fewer and fewer Legacy GPs as the years pass.

-LGSes have slowly started reopening and some Legacy play has resumed, but Magic Online is still the main way to play the format.
-There are MOCS preliminary and challenge events happening every week with opportunities to qualify for the Pro Tour-level events that take place on MTG Arena.
+Magic Online is the main way to play the format.
+There are Magic Online Championship Showcase preliminary and challenge events every week with opportunities to qualify for more premier play events.

 Format Characteristics and Defining Cards